- Written by Dr.Mehmet Demircioglu

 Do not wear a helmet in the first 30 days.
 Think of 4 to 5 weeks as a safer window for short and gentle use, and 5 to 6 weeks as a better target for tight, heavy, or prolonged helmet wear.
 If the scalp is still red, sore, itchy, or irritated, wait longer and ask your surgeon.

 Plan transportation and work duties before surgery.
 If you ride a motorcycle every day or wear a hard hat for work, do not treat that as an afterthought.
-It should be part of the surgical plan.
+Make it part of the surgical plan.

 When you return to helmet use, keep it clean, avoid heat, start briefly, remove it slowly, and check the scalp afterward.
 If it causes repeated discomfort, treat that as a sign to slow down.